 "Hey, I'm not scared."

 "Prove it.
-Get over here and let me teach you how to play," Tootie barks with a new-found dominance—cockiness, more like.
+Get over here and let me teach you how to play," Tootie orders like she isn't the youngest and shortest girl in their dorm.

 Jo has another refusal on the tip of her tongue if only she could get it out.
 A perfectly good reason to say no. She has an explanation.
 Jo knows how to play the game and she hates it.
-But the words won't come.
+But she struggles to express herself.

-Blair adds that she won't be joining in either but only because as a Warner she doesn't need the money and sees no other reason to participate in such foolish antics.
+Blair adds that she won't be joining in either but only because as a Warner she doesn't need the money and sees no other reason to participate.
 She and Sue Ann exit the room without another word.
 Jo watches them go but doesn't follow.
 She stays and watches the girls flounder with the rules over and over as Tootie cleans them of their pocket change.

 "Okay.
 I'll see your bet and raise you fifty cents."
 Tootie drops the chips into the pile one at a time for the clank sound.
 "Come on, Nancy.
 What are you gonna do?"